Lmoes/adl_vod_encoder/README.rst

 ===========
 https://github.com/Lmoesinger/adl_vod_encoder/blob/main/src/adl_vod_encoder/models/autoencoders.py#L216

-Currently, the setup is quite basic:
+After much trial and error, the best found setup is similar to https://arxiv.org/abs/2002.03624v1:

-- The encoder is one Conv layer -> linear layer
+- The encoder is consists of two convolution layers then two linear layers
-- The decoder is one linear layer -> deconvolutional layer
+- The decoder is as close as possible a mirrored setup of the encoder (with deconvolution layers) Activation functions are elu, except
+- before the encoding it is a sigmoid (to limit the encoding to [0, 1], which is easy to interpret and plot)
+- the activation of the last layer of the decoder is linear, to allow it to reach [-inf, inf]

-The encoding is also used to predict precipitation and temperature using two linear layers each.
+The encoding is also used to predict precipitation and temperature using two linear layers each with relu activation.
- This forces the encoding to also contain the temperature and precipitation information additional to the vod information.
+ This forces the encoding to also contain the temperature and precipitation information additional to the VOD information.
 This also works as a regularization, since it forces the autoencoder to produce an encoding  that actually contains information and does not just map every training time series to a specific encoding.

 Error Metrics for neural network
 ============